hw35/Coloring/README.md

         * A full description of Cosine Distance can be found at [cosine_distance](https://en.wikipedia.org/wiki/Cosine_similarity#Cosine_Distance).

-1. You will need to implement a class named `ClusteringMapGenerator` in `./app/src/main/java/cs1501_p5/ClusteringMapGenerator.java` which implements the interface `ColorMapGenerator_Inter`.
+1. The class named `ClusteringMapGenerator` in `./app/src/main/java/cs1501_p5/ClusteringMapGenerator.java` implements the interface `ColorMapGenerator_Inter`.
 This class should have a constructor that accepts a class that implements the `DistanceMetric_Inter` interface to be used when computing distances between two pixels. `ClusteringMapGenerator` will perform color quantization via a variation of K-Means clustering as specified below: